charpstar/Platform/README.md

 # Docker instructions
 Docker provides containerisation to facilitate mobility and migration of the contents on the server.

-To create the containers, run first 01-buildImage.sh and then 02-createContainer.sh in both client and server folder

-The client container will be called `ui` and the server container will be called `backend`
+To create the containers, run first 01-buildImage.sh and then 02-createContainer.sh in both client and server folder.
+The client container will be called `ui` and the server container will be called `backend`.
 All uploaded files are located in /charpstarfiles

+Core functionalities:
 * To start a container, run `docker start $NAME`
 * To stop a container, run `docker stop $NAME`
 * To see container status, run `docker ps`
-* for more docker commands, see the [Docker documentation](https://docs.docker.com/get-started/overview/)
+* For more docker commands, see the [Docker documentation](https://docs.docker.com/get-started/overview/)

 # Reverse proxy
 TBD